 Season: This disease prefers hot, dry conditions and begins to spread when buds open in the spring.

-Risk: Powdery mildew does not kill your tree, but it does stunt the tree’s growth and fruit production.
+Risk: Though it does stunt the tree’s growth and fruit production, powdery mildew will not kill your tree.

 5. Fire Blight

 Causes: The bacterium Erwinia amylovora causes fire blight.
 During wet weather conditions in the spring, you may find a milky liquid oozing from infected areas.
-This liquid contains the fire blight pathogens, which insects and splashing rainfall can spread to other trees.
+This liquid contains fire blight pathogens.
+Insects and splashing rainfall can spread this disease and infect other trees.

 Season: The first symptoms of fire blight occur in early spring.
 It is most active when temperatures are above 60 degrees Fahrenheit, and the weather is wet or humid.